junxit/us-congress-bills-112/metadata.md

 - 2012-09-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7 (Roll no. 562). (text: CR 9/10/2012 H5737-5739)
 - 2012-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7 (Roll no. 562).(text: CR 9/10/2012 H5737-5739)
+- 2012-09-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.